 Hemlock woolly adelgid

 Hemlock woolly adelgid (Adelges tsugae), or HWA, is an invasive insect that is a serious pest in eastern North America, damaging and killing eastern North American hemlock species.
-It was found in isolated locations in Etobicoke, ON in 2012 and in Niagara Gorge, ON in 2013, with subsequent finds in 2014 and 2015.
-All infested trees were removed and the adelgid is not yet known to be established in eastern Canada.
-However, because it is difficult to detect, HWA could be here already, or could arrive soon from nearby infested forests in the US.
+Established populations are known in southwestern Nova Scotia (since 2017) and in the Niagara Region of Ontario (since 2019).
+Its known range has continued to expand in both regions.
+An additional, established population was discovered in 2022 in Grafton Ontario, on the opposite side of Lake Ontario from the Niagara Region sites.
+Because it is difficult to detect, HWA could be established in other regions as well.
 Be on the lookout, early detection allows more options for mitigating the insect's impact.

 Hemlock woolly adelgid is native to Asia, and established in western North America prior to the last glacial period; it is not a significant pest in either of these regions.
-First detected in eastern North America in the 1950's, the eastern HWA population originated from southern Japan, and is now established from New York and New England through to Georgia.
+First detected in eastern North America in the 1950's, the eastern HWA population originated from southern Japan, and is now established from southern Canada through to Georgia.
 The adelgid has no effective natural enemies in eastern North America to help keep its population under control.

 The adelgid is tiny insect, less than 1.5 mm in length.
 In North America there are only female HWA, which reproduce asexually.
 There are two generations of HWA on hemlock each season, with the more fecund generation laying up to 300 eggs per female.
 The newly emerged nymph, called a crawler, is the dispersing stage of the insect moving to new trees by wind, on the feet of birds, or in the fur of small mammals; it spreads 12 km or more per year.
 Once the crawler finds a location to feed, it inserts its stylets (mouthparts) into the twig and becomes immobile.
-The nymph feeds on the tree's stored starches, depleting its energy stores and thus causing damage to the tree.
+The nymph feeds on the tree's stored starches, depleting its energy stores.
+Feeding by HWA also induces a systemic defensive response, which further damages the tree.
 The insect is inactive through much of the summer, resuming feeding and development in the fall.
 During this time, the nymph produces its distinctive woolly white covering.

 Read more about HWA's complex life cycle and biology.